When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Helix Midnight

-What It’s Made Of: The Helix Midnight has a classic hybrid design, with a memory foam and polyfoam comfort section over a support core made of pocketed coils.
-The coils are reinforced along the sides.
-The mattress comes with a standard breathable knit cover, which can be upgraded to a cooling pillow-top.
+- What It’s Made Of: Memory foam and polyfoam comfort section over a support core of reinforced, pocketed coils.
+Standard, breathable knit cover or options cooling pillow-top.

-What We Don’t Like: As with many memory foam models, the Helix Midnight might be too soft for most teen stomach sleepers.
+- What We Don’t Like: Might be too soft for teen stomach sleepers.

 Scoring & Reviews